• Skip to primary navigation

 9. When the pin in the lid drops down, open the lid and give the beef mixture a stir.
 Turn off the pot, then turn on the Sauté function to the Low setting, and add the noodles.
 Stir them in and submerge them.

-10. Cover the pot with a glass lid, or the IP lid vented.
-Let the noodles cook until they are tender, about 5-8 minutes, stirring occasionally to make sure they don't stick.
+10. Cover the pot with a glass lid.
+Let the noodles cook until they are tender, stirring occasionally to make sure they don't stick, for about 5-8 minutes.

 11. When the noodles are done to your liking, turn off the pot and serve.
 If you are adding the sour cream, you can stir it in before serving, or top each serving with a dollop.